agenciafactoriai/freelance-lead-bot/README.md

 The result: **faster response times, better lead visibility, and higher conversion potential**.

+## 🎯 Who is this for?

+This solution is designed for:
+- Freelancers managing multiple platforms
+- Agencies sourcing projects at scale
+- Consultants who rely on fast lead response
+- Teams that want visibility without manual effort

 End-to-end automation system for detecting new opportunities on Workana and securely distributing them across multiple channels using n8n.

 ## 🚀 What it does